Published 9 Feb 2023

 - Add comments and recommendations

-- Complete the checklist by capturing electronic signatures of the instructor and observer.
+- Complete the teacher observation form by capturing electronic signatures of the instructor and observer.

 3 Types of Observation Checklists and What to Observe